-In a world filled with inequities and the denial of basic human rights, often supported by widely held beliefs and opinions, keynote speaker Sunila Thomas George ’91 challenged Wheaton’s graduating seniors to courageously speak up for what needs to be changed, armed with an education that allows them to see the world from many perspectives.
+NORTON, MA—In a world filled with inequities and the denial of basic human rights, often supported by widely held beliefs and opinions, keynote speaker Sunila Thomas George challenged Wheaton College’s graduating seniors to courageously speak up for what needs to be changed, armed with an education that allows them to see the world from many perspectives.

-Addressing the 399 members of the Class of 2016 during the college’s 181st Commencement ceremony, George said that Wheaton gave her the education, as well as personal and academic experiences that shaped who she is today.
+Addressing the 399 members of the Class of 2016 during the college’s 181st Commencement ceremony, George said that Wheaton gave her the education, as well as personal and academic experiences, that shaped who she is today.

 “My intellectual curiosity was sparked and my appreciation for diversity deepened.
 In fact, my time at Wheaton laid the foundation and set me forth on a terrific journey that led to my becoming a commissioner for the Massachusetts Commission Against Discrimination—the state’s chief anti-discrimination enforcement agency.”

 A political science major who attained her law degree from Western New England University School of Law, George began working for MCAD in 1997, joining the commission’s Springfield, Mass., office, where she litigated cases at public hearings and trained area businesses and schools on anti-discrimination laws.

 Massachusetts Governor Deval Patrick, a Democrat, appointed George to the role of commissioner after taking office in 2007, reappointing her in 2009 and 2013.
 She was appointed to a fourth term in September 2015—this time by Republican Governor Charlie Baker.
 As a commissioner, George is responsible for the administration, adjudication and education of civil rights matters for the Commonwealth.
 She also mediates cases for MCAD.
 Read more about her here.